maester365/maester/docs/docs/tests/maester/MT.1018.md

 ---
-title: MT.1018
+title: MT.1018 - At least one Conditional Access policy is configured to enforce sign-in frequency for non-corporate devices
-description: At least one Conditional Access policy is configured to enforce sign-in frequency for non-corporate devices
+description: Checks if the tenant has at least one conditional access policy enforcing sign-in frequency for non-corporate devices
 slug: /tests/MT.1018
 ---